Petronas: Production sharing contracts

-Finances
+Financial structure

-Petronas has been publishing its financial reports online since 2008.
-However, certain quarters demanded detailed porfit and loss accounts and reports on PSCs with other companies for transparency instead of just providing a summary of profits before tax.
-Responding to allegations of public funds mismanagement, Petronas responded that its profits are managed by the Malaysian federal government, not by the company itself.
+PETRONAS has been publishing its financial reports online since 2008.
+However, certain quarters demanded detailed profit and loss accounts and reports on PSCs with other companies for transparency instead of just providing a summary of profits before tax.
+Responding to allegations of public funds mismanagement, the company responded that its profits are managed by the Malaysian federal government, not by the company itself.

-In 2007, Petronas revenue come from petroleum exports from Malaysia (50%), domestic operations (20%) and international operations (30%).
-The weightage of the revenue streams were similar in 2020, where international operations accounted for 33% of total revenue received by Petronas.
+In 2007, PETRONAS revenue come from petroleum exports from Malaysia (50%), domestic operations (20%) and international operations (30%).
+The weightage of the revenue streams were similar in 2020, where international operations accounted for 33% of total revenue received by the company.

-Petronas continuously provides the Malaysian government dividends from its profits.
-Since its inception in 1974, Petronas have paid the government RM 403.3 billion, with RM 67.6 billion in 2008.
+PETRONAS continuously provides the Malaysian government dividends from its profits.
+Since its inception in 1974, it have paid the government RM 403.3 billion, with RM 67.6 billion in 2008.
 The payment represents 44% of the 2008 federal government revenue.
-Petronas paid RM 54 billion in dividends to the federal government in 2019.
-In 2022, Petronas contributed RM 50 billion to the federal government.
+PETRONAS paid RM 54 billion in dividends to the federal government in 2019.
+In 2022, the company contributed RM 50 billion to the federal government.

+Malaysia Petroleum Management

+The Malaysia Petroleum Management (MPM) is a management division of Petronas and a governing body for the petroleum resources development since the company's establishment.
+It entrusted to act for Petronas in the overall management of petroleum resources and oversees the entire lifecycle of the country's upstream oil and gas assets while ensuring "sustainable development, creating value and fostering a competitive investment climate".

+The MPM also functioned as a resources owner to ensures the sustainability of the country's petroleum resources base via long term planning, safer execution of exploration, development and production activities.
+It also promotes local capability development and economic spinoffs in the oil and gas industry.

+Visual identity

+Petronas introduced its corporate logo which was created in 1974 by Dato' Johan Ariff from Johan Design Associates.
+The basic structure of Petronas logo is geometric, embodying metaphoric and alpha glyphic nuances of an oil drop and a typography 'P', the latter being evident in the triangle assigned at the top right corner.
+The triangle is also an essential element to define directional movement and dynamic.
+The placement of a solid circle in the logo is interpretive of the wheel in the oil and gas industry while the outline of the drop simulates a driving system, the energy which is derived from petroleum.
+The corporate colour chosen for the logo is emerald green, referencing the sea where oil and gas is procured.
+On 22 July 2013, Petronas unveiled a refreshed version of its corporate logo in that year's Asia Oil and Gas Conference, symbolising the growth and progression of its brand.
+It is the third iteration of the logo.
+The flat version of Petronas logo was introduced in 2019.